-Australian media demands press freedom law reforms
+Australia media demand press freedom law reforms after raids

 Prime Minister Scott Morrison has not criticized the police raids, but has said he is open to suggestions for improvements to Australia’s laws.

-Australia’s opposition party has called for a parliamentary committee to investigate whether the balance between press freedom and national security is right in legislation passed since the conservative government was first elected in 2013.
+Denis Muller, from the Melbourne University Center for Advancing Journalism, said the three organizations had identified “real flaws” in the laws and said their united front would put pressure on the government.

+“The government is going to be kicking and screaming every inch of the way with this because they will be getting very severe pushback from the bureaucracy, from the Federal Police, from the intelligence services,” he said.

-Australia is the outlier among its Five Eyes intelligence-sharing partners the United States, Britain, Canada and New Zealand in not having such oversight.
+Australia is the outlier among its Five Eyes intelligence-sharing partners the United States, Britain, Canada and New Zealand in not having oversight to balance press freedom with national security.

+“We’re the only ones without any sort of formal protection of freedom of the press and we are the ones that have basically enacted the most oppressive national security regime,” Muller said.

 Australia doesn’t have enshrined rights like the U.S. First Amendment guarantee of free speech.